Italy in March: how to plan the perfect trip to Italy in spring

 The exact snow and weather conditions depend on the time of the month, the year and the exact locality, but usually places such as Val Badia or the area of San Candido are wonderful, but do check with local providers as the weather here is fickle!

-Cinque Terre – March is not the best time to visit Cinque Terre as it will be too cold to swim/go boating and too wet for trails to be open.
+Cinque Terre – March is not the best time to visit Cinque Terre as it will be too cold to swim/go boating and some trails may be closed due to weather.

 However, this can be a good time to visit the Cinque Terre villages, especially if you get a nice sunny day.